 The Federal Cultural Foundation supports artistic and cultural productions and grants funding to projects with themes that fall within the scope of federal cultural funding competence.
 All non-commercial fields and areas of cultural activity are eligible for funding, such as the fine arts, performing arts, literature, music, film, photography, architecture, cultural-historical exhibitions, new media, and related and cross-disciplinary art forms.
 The Federal Cultural Foundation does not fund projects that are already underway – only those planned for the future.
 In addition to application-based project funding, the Executive Board of the Federal Cultural Foundation also develops programmes of its own which address current cultural issues of importance.
 These programmes are not subject to the Jury’s funding decisions, though some include application-based funds.

 In addition to application-based project funding, the Foundation’s Executive Board initiates special programmes that examine contemporary cultural issues.
-These are not subject to the funding recommendations normally made by the Jury.
 These programmes are comprised of various projects that generate a wide spectrum of cultural-political working and funding mechanisms.
 The Foundation could, for example, commission curators, initiate events or publications, or set up special application-based funds.
 Please note that the Foundation’s programmes generally do not accept applications for project funding.
 If a programme includes a fund that calls for project proposals, it will be specially marked as such.
 You can read more about our programmes and any applicable funding criteria on our website.

 To be regarded as having an “international context”, a project must fulfil one of the following criteria: